BriskGuy/curfew-checker/README.md

 ### Curfew Checker Lab
 <img src="https://s3.amazonaws.com/after-school-assets/curfew.jpg" width="300px" align="right" hspace="10"> Imagine you're at Hogwarts and there's a curfew to get back to the common room by 11.
 Who needs a watch when you could just write a program to check if it's time to get back!

 You're going to be using **if statements** within methods that take in `time` as a parameter.
 You'll build out a few different checkers of increasing levels of complexity to test your Ruby skills.
-Then, you'll run an `rspec` test that's already been built out to see if your methods work.
+Then, you'll run a `learn` test that's already been built out to see if your methods work.

 Remember, it's helpful to take a look at the tests first to get an idea of how your code should look.
-Don't worry if the Rspec-specific syntax is unfamiliar; the great thing about Ruby in general is that it resembles English closely enough that you can more or less make out what's happening in the code.
+Don't worry if the test-specific syntax is unfamiliar; the great thing about Ruby in general is that it resembles English closely enough that you can more or less make out what's happening in the code.

 ### Simple Curfew Checker
 Write your code in `simple_curfew_checker.rb`.